SWE-QA: Can Language Models Answer Repository-level Code Questions?: Benchmark Construction

-\textit{\textbf{Pipeline-Level Extensibility.}} \ourbench is not only a benchmark but also a modular pipeline for generating new repository-level QA instances.
-By leveraging static code analysis, LLM prompting, and human filtering, new benchmarks can be continuously and semi-automatically generated, ensuring long-term scalability and adaptability to emerging codebases.
+\textit{\textbf{Pipeline-Level Extensibility.}} \ourbench serves as both a benchmark and a modular pipeline for generating new repository-level QA instances applicable to any open-source project.
+Leveraging static code analysis, LLM prompting, and human filtering, new benchmarks can be continuously and semi-automatically created, ensuring scalability and adaptability to evolving codebases.

-To verify the effectiveness of the proposed benchmark, we introduce a repository-level question answering method called \ourmethod.
-Our approach is built upon the agentic framework~\cite{ReAct} and is designed as an autonomous agent specifically for repository-level code QA.
-The agent's design is directly motivated by the challenges identified in our taxonomy analysis; it is equipped with tools for semantic search, structural navigation, and direct file inspection to effectively answer the diverse question types, particularly the challenging ``Where'' and ``How'' categories.
-Specifically, \ourmethod operates through a reasoning-and-execution loop: the agent iteratively analyzes the question, retrieves relevant code or documentation from the target repository, and generates answers while retaining intermediate reasoning steps to improve accuracy and completeness.
-This design enables \ourmethod to handle complex multi-file repositories and produce precise, context-aware answers.

-As illustrated in Figure~\ref{fig:approach}, \ourmethod operates through an iterative ReAct-based workflow.
-The process begins with a semantic content search to retrieve initial relevant code fragments.
-This is followed by cycles of repository structure analysis, targeted file reading with pattern matching, and progressive context refinement.
-The process terminates when sufficient information is gathered to synthesize a comprehensive, well-grounded answer.